 - other edible flowers, fresh or dried

-- Put silken tofu into a food processor and blend it until it becomes very smooth.
+- Put silken tofu into a blender and mix it until it becomes very smooth.
 (I usually do this with the whole batch of silken tofu even if I don't use it in one recipe.)

-- Mix together oats, grated apple, orange juice, silken tofu, maple syrup, cinnamon and vanilla.
+- In a bowl mix together oats, grated apple, orange juice, silken tofu, maple syrup, cinnamon and vanilla.
 Cover with a plate and leave in the refrigerator to soak over night.